 The number of people experiencing homelessness has increased throughout the Fresno region in recent years and was further exacerbated by the economic impacts of the 2020 outbreak of the coronavirus pandemic.
 As described in Chapter 3, the last homeless census and housing survey was conducted by the Fresno-Madera Continuum of Care in February 2022 and identified 49 people experiencing homelessness in Clovis.
-The majority of whom were unsheltered .
+The majority of whom were unsheltered.
 Based on regional trends, people experiencing homelessness in Fresno County are predominantly single adults; although 18 percent were either parents or children.
 Nearly half of those surveyed identified as Hispanic/Latino and 15 percent identified as survivors of domestic violence.

 Following the date of the homeless housing survey, construction was completed on the City's first permanent supportive housing facility, known as Butterfly Gardens.
-The facility provides permanent supportive housing to up to 75 individuals, including those with disabilities who are at-risk of becoming homeless.
-Butterfly Gardens is located on Willow Avenue in the Historic Helm Ranch community.
+The facility provides permanent supportive housing to up to 75 individuals (single adults), including those with disabilities who are at-risk of becoming homeless.
+Residents at Butterfly Gardens are both from the Clovis area as well as surrounding areas.
+Butterfly Gardens is located on Willow

+Avenue in the Historic Helm Ranch community.
 Expanded supportive housing capacity in Clovis, particularly in communities sensitive to displacement risk (see Figure 4-36), will help build community resilience to shifting economic conditions.